dwmkerr/ark-demo/demos/pr-review-workflow/README.md

 # Install the GitHub MCP server with the same workspace PVC.
 # TODO: Add GitHub MCP installation instructions

+# Create the PR review agent with all GitHub and shell tools
+kubectl apply -f ./pr-review-agent.yaml

 # Create the workflow template.
 kubectl apply -f ./analyze-pull-requests.yaml

+# To run the workflow, option 1 is to use the argo cli:
+argo submit --from workflowtemplate/pr-review-workflow \
+    -p github-org=mckinsey \
+    -p github-repo=agents-at-scale-ark \
+    --watch

-# Open the Argo UI.
-If you are using `devspace dev` for `ark-workflows` this
+# Option 2 is to use the UI.
+If you are using `devspace dev` for
-# port is automatically forwarded.
+# `ark-workflows` this port is automatically forwarded.
 kubectl port-forward 2746:2746 &
 open http://localhost:2746

-# Run the workflow.
-Suggested values:
-# -
 ```